Alfresco/docs-alfresco/desktop-sync/latest/install/index.md

 All your favorite Alfresco content, My Files, Shared Files, and your Alfresco sites are displayed.

+Use the [Select content to sync]({% link desktop-sync/latest/using/select-to-sync.md %}) dialog to select the content to sync between Alfresco Content Services and your desktop.

 {% endcapture %}

 {% capture mac %}